Disney World Restaurant Discounts & Coupons

 Similarly, when staying at one of the Disney resorts, instead of buying a beer at the pool bar, you can usually buy one for less at the resort shop, though if it’s bottled you’ll have to transfer the contents into a plastic cup or mug because they don’t allow bottles by the pool.

-Beer is much cheaper at the Hess gas stations on Disney property, than in the Disney resort hotel shops.
-Believe it or not, Disney’s hotels charge as much as $25-$30 a 6-pack for beer!
-Hess charges normal convenience store prices.
+Beer is much cheaper at the Speedway gas stations on Disney property, than in the Disney resort hotel shops.
+Believe it or not, Disney’s hotels charge as much as $25-$30 per 6-pack for beer!
+Speedway charges normal convenience store prices.

-Lovers of Starbucks coffee drinks will be happy to hear that you can now order all Starbucks drinks (lattes, macchiatos, Frappucinos, you name it) at the Main Street Bakery on Main Street, U.S.A. in Magic Kingdom.
+Lovers of Starbucks coffee drinks will be happy to hear that you can now order all Starbucks drinks (lattes, macchiatos, Frappucinos, you name it) at the Main Street Bakery on Main Street, U.S.A. in Magic Kingdom, Creature Comforts in Animal Kingdom, the Trolley Car Cafe in Disney’s Hollywood Studios and at The Fountain View in Epcot’s Future World.
+There are also two Starbucks locations in Disney Springs.

-- It appears that ALL of the Starbucks drinks at this location qualify as “snacks” in the Disney Dining Plans, so you can use your snack credits!
+- It appears that ALL of the Starbucks drinks at these locations qualify as “snacks” in the Disney Dining Plans, so you can use your snack credits for any beverage on the menu, including large and complicated drinks like the Venti Salted Caramel Mocha Frappucino.

 - You can also use a Quick Service credit from your Disney Dining Plan to get a breakfast: either an entree (breakfast sandwich/wrap) and a beverage; or a “Continental Combo” (a whole fruit, a pastry and a beverage).

-- This location does accept Starbucks cards as payment and you can earn “stars” in the Starbucks Rewards program for your purchases.
+- The locations inside the parks are co-branded to an extent and do not always operate exactly like other Starbucks locations.
+The park locations do accept Starbucks cards as payment and you can earn “stars” in the Starbucks Rewards program for your purchases.
 However, they won’t allow you to take advantage of other benefits of that program, and you can’t redeem free birthday drinks or other free coffees that you may have earned through Starbucks Rewards.
+The locations in Disney Springs are essentially normal Starbucks locations and have all the same features and benefits as any other, including Starbucks Rewards redemption.

 Eat Breakfast in Your Hotel